Chapter 5 R Coding Basics

 ## [1] TRUE

-So the value of x is a character, in other words R treats it as a word, and we can’t do math on that (think, how would you divide a word by a number?).
+So the value of x is a character, in other words R treats it as a word, and we can’t do math on that (note the quotation marks “” around the 6 in the code above that defined it as text).
 So let’s convert the data type of x to numeric to proceed.

 x